mrjacobbloom/sb3-theme/README.md

 // "addOnChange" functions run whenever the number of blocks changes t.addOnChange(function() {

-  // find all the SVG groups with the fill color #FFAB19 var repeats = t.getBlocksWithFillColor('#FFAB19');
+  // find all the SVG groups with the fill color #FFAB19 (the color for control blocks) var repeats = t.getBlocksWithFillColor('#FFAB19');

   // give them all the class name "myRepeats"